 As anyone who’s had to wade through pages of academic text can attest, a good, quiet spot for studying can make all the difference.

 That’s why we’ve drawn up a list of special spaces with Concordia’s diverse student community in mind.

-Whether you’re a business student looking to try out industry tools, an engineering student working on your Capstone project, or a student parent with your children in tow, here are some campus areas that might be just right for when you need to hunker down and hit the books.
+Whether you’re studying for final exams or trying to finish up a term project, here are some great campus options that might be just right for when you need to hunker down and hit the books.

 Faculty of Arts & Science

 Located on the 4th floor of the Simone de Beauvoir Institute, Simone’s Library offers a supportive atmosphere, with a staff librarian always on hand to help students with their work.
 It’s a quiet study space that houses more than 2,200 books, primarily of the non-fiction, social science variety.
 It’s also a great place to connect with others interested in feminism and social justice.

 Open to anyone looking for a soothing study area, the Father Thomas McEntee Reading Room (Room 1001.01, Henry F. Hall Building) is a sanctuary replete with hundreds of books on Ireland.
 The diverse collection includes early 20th-century curiosities, such as Dublin telephone directories.
 The space is open to all students during the day.
 A schedule indicating when the room is booked is posted on the door.

 The basement lounge (SP SI-S132) of the Richard J. Renaud Science Complex is the only place on or near the Loyola Campus where you can find a Tim Hortons.
 That’s significant, given that affordable coffee is the lifeblood of most university students.